 The bowl of a coupe is extremely wide and short, with a tall ornate stem.
 Although they might be easy to tip over, they are incredibly comfortable to hold and walk around with.
 If you ever order a Sidecar, Aviation, or Martinez, expect it to come in a coupe glass.

 A glass that is primarily used for taking in every hint of a drink’s aroma, a nosing is usually used to serve whiskey.

 Shaped like a human nose, the bottom of the bowl is wide which gets narrower.
 The brim then flares out a little at the top to give the maximum amount of aroma for when you take a sip.
-The stem is optional, which is short and wide.
+The stem is optional, and is short and wide.

 The glass which happens to be the reason behind several memorable (and maybe terrible) nights, the shot glass is a staple at any bar you go to.

 Shot glasses are used to take liquor straight-up, with the glass being cylindrical or tapering.
 The aim of the shot glass is to deliver the drink to you as quickly as possible.
-They come in various quirky shapes and colors, making them a popular souvenir.
+They come in various quirky shapes and colors, making them a popular souvenirs.